port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 ### Creating the Port actions
 After creating our backend in Github, we need to create the Port actions to trigger the workflows we created.
+We will create the Port actions using the Port UI.

 :::tip
 Don't know how to create Port actions using JSONs in the Port UI?